esswambui/HealthRecords/README.md

 # HealthRecords
-On MongoDB
+### On MongoDB
-A  NoSQL databse project for the healthcare industry hosted in [mongoDB Alas](https://www.mongodb.com/cloud/atlas)
+NoSQL databse project for the healthcare industry hosted in [mongoDB Alas](https://www.mongodb.com/cloud/atlas)
 The collectins can be viewed locally using **MongoDB Compass** as illustrated below:

 ##### Hospitals Collection